Astroworld Festival crowd crush: Onstage events

 At approximately 9:35 p.m., a graduate assistant attending the concert who also worked as a firefighter and EMT confirmed their inability to find a pulse on a 22-year-old woman whose skin had turned grayish-blue as a result of cyanosis, and he attempted to revive her by pumping her chest while getting another attendee to breathe air into her lungs.
 Relieved two ParaDocs medics had attended the scene by approximately 9:42 p.m., he quickly realized they had no oxygen bag or defibrillator, being told they had run out; the graduate assistant watched with horror as one's compression were not properly implemented while the other's backboard had no straps.
 After propping the board up on a fence, the woman's unconscious body slid off and hit the ground head first.
-The victim died several days later at a hospital.
+The victim, Bharti Shahani, died several days later at a hospital.

 At approximately 9:42 p.m., Scott stopped performing mid-song for his third and final time after noticing an unconscious attendee.
 Security team members provided first aid and he resumed the performance.
 A video showed an unconscious man being carried from the area.

-At approximately 9:43 p.m., the attorney of one of the victims who later died confirmed the victim had been photographed in the medical tent with a disfigured face as a result of being stepped on by the crowd.
+The attorney of one of the victims who later died confirmed the victim had been photographed in the medical tent at approximately 9:43 p.m. with a disfigured face as a result of being stepped on by the crowd.
 During Scott's next song, a group of concertgoers in the crowd's western quadrant began chanting "Stop the show!", which those in the southern quadrant had tried 40 minutes prior but their requests went unheeded.
 At 9:55 p.m., an audience member was seen dancing on the roof of a retrofitted golf cart medical staff were using as an ambulance.
 Just prior to 10:00 p.m., eyewitnesses noted the initial crush seemed to be over but the crowd became chaotic again with the arrival of Drake, who performed a song with Scott.
 Scott and Drake started the song at approximately 10:08 p.m. before closing the show with the final song, after which Scott waved to the crowd while jogging offstage, saying: "I love y'all.
 Make it home safe.
 Good night!"